 Options dealing with HMRC company debt:

-1) Negotiate a Time to Pay arrangement (TTP) with HMRC hoping they consent to your company making monthly payments over a twelve-month period.
+1) Negotiate a Time to Pay arrangement (TTP) with HMRC, hoping they consent to your company performing monthly payments over a twelve-month period.

-2) Closure options – Choose voluntarily to rescue your company while continue trading with a Company Voluntary Arrangement (CVA) or close your company with a Creditors’ Voluntary Liquidation (CVL).
-If negotiating terms failed with HMRC, then consider them, avoiding wind up the company.
+2) Closure options – Choose voluntarily to rescue your company while continuing trading with a Company Voluntary Arrangement (CVA) or close your company with a Creditors’ Voluntary Liquidation (CVL).
+If negotiating terms fail with HMRC, then consider them, avoiding winding up the company.